 Although animals such as cats and dogs respond to being petted, other mammals do not.
 Marine mammals do not react well to being touched.
 Marine mammals have a unique coat, and the wrong type of stroke or touch can damage this.
-The coat they have acts as protection, and any contact can leave them susceptible to parasite and diseases.
+The coat they have acted as protection, and any contact can leave them susceptible to parasites and diseases.

 Rats lick their young, which helps them to urinate in the first few weeks.
 This also has the added side effect of making the young less anxious.
 Studies show that adolescent rats who were not licked when young are more prone to stress later on in life.

 It is essential to know which parts of the body to stroke or touch while petting an animal.
 Different animals have different places for petting.
-You can tell where they like to be touched, by how they react, either negatively or positively.
+You can tell where they like to be touched by their reaction, either negatively or positively.

 Why Do Humans Like Petting Animals?

 Petting is a crucial component in building and maintaining good relationships and trust with animals.
 This is especially true in the pets that we choose to keep.
-When you meet an animal, whether it be a dog or cat, they feel good when being stroked or petted.
+Whether it be a dog or cat, when you meet an animal, they feel good when being stroked or petted.

 This interaction enhances a good relationship with the animal.
 This is contrary to when you pinch or hit an animal as they will turn against you, never wanting to be close to you.